 In Pali, the language in which Buddha taught, there is apparently no word, that corresponds with our definition of “meditation”, although meditation in ancient Indian culture was undoubtedly of central importance.
 A word used for this spiritual practice was “bhavana”.
 It meant “developing through spiritual training”.
 In my opinion, that hits the mark.
 Meditation is about humans development.
 It is a natural sequence of events such as when a baby borns, a child starts teething, then becomes an adult, the adult joins the workforce, creates and produces things in the world, starts a family, creates karmic bounds and then gets insight while being old and at last passes away.
 Sooner or later you will be forced to sit down and reflect on your life and ask yourself who you are and what is the meaning of your life journey.

-Do you feel unorgainized, unmotivated, have no energy and you don't know why?
-These are often times the result of patterns, trends and routines that we have gotten ourselves into without realizing it.
-These pattenrs and routines can be changed and manipulated to have positive rather than negative effects on your life.
-You can have anything you want if you put your mind to it and we can help!
-Please contact us for a consultation.
+Do you feel unorganised, unmotivated, have no energy and you don't know why?
+Many times, it is the result of patterns, trends and routines that we have gotten ourselves into without realising it.
+These patterns and routines and also our inner blocks can be changed and reprogrammed, so that they have positive rather than negative effects on your life.
+You can have anything you want if you put your mind to it.
+We can assist you on your path!

 For many people the practice of mediation is like a fitness training.
 For example, if you go to the gym you do not apply fitness training to all aspects of your life.
 Instead of walking, you take the car, even when where you are going is within walking distance.
 You prefer to take the elevator or the escalators instead of the stairs.
 You spend hours sitting at a desk and only get up once to get some coffee.
 In this way, exercise becomes something you have “to do” twice a week in a gym.
 People with this attitude are still better than those who do not do any exercise at all.
 But still it is very far removed from living in such a way that integrates exercise naturally into your everyday life.